 Your course enrolment method will depend on your program.
-Look up your program on the Program Delivery page to find your course enrolment type.
+Check your My Program view in your MyNAIT portal to know your program's enrolment method.
 Please note that your enrolment method may be subject to change.

 What program delivery methods are available?

 These are program delivery modes currently being offered: